-The Company provides information about itself and its governance to investors via its website at www.sheffieldresources.com.au/company/corporate-governance as set out in its Shareholder Communication Policy.
+The Company provides information about itself and its governance to investors via its website at www.sheffieldresources.com.au/irm/content/corporate-governance.aspx?RID=372 as set out in its Continuous Disclosure Policy.

 The Company has designed and implemented an investor relations program to facilitate effective two-way communication with investors.
 The Managing Director engages in informal meetings and telephone calls with a range of investors on a regular basis.
-The program is set out in the Company's Shareholder Communication Policy.
+The program is set out in the Company's Continuous Disclosure Policy.